|POLICY TITLE||COMMUNITY ENGAGEMENT POLICY|

-Community engagement enables the public to participate in decisions that impact on their lives.
+Community engagement enables the public to participate in decisions that have an impact on their lives.
 Councillors will make decisions based on legislative requirements, the expert advice of Council officers and community inputs gathered through formal and informal engagement.

 - ensure that the purpose of community engagement is genuine and adheres to the principles of this policy;

 - use the IAP2 Public Participation Spectrum to assist with selecting the level of participation;

 - ensure there is consideration given to value for money, principles and scale of engagement required, in line with the IAP2 spectrum;

 - ensure the information provided to the community is clear, easy to understand and accessible to all people;